1973 Alabama Crimson Tide football team: Florida

 After their victory over Georgia, Alabama retained their No. 3 position in the AP Poll prior to their game against Florida.
 Before what was then the largest crowd in the history of Florida Field, the Crimson Tide defeated the Gators 35–14 at Gainesville.
 Alabama took a 7–0 lead in the first quarter after Tyrone King recovered a blocked punt in the endzone for a touchdown.
 They then extended their lead to 21–0 with second quarter touchdown runs from one-yard by Richard Todd and 11-yards by Calvin Culliver.

 Down by three scores, the Gators rallied with a pair of David Bowden touchdown passes that cut the Crimson Tide lead to 21–14 by the third quarter.
 The first was from 16-yards to Lee McGriff and the second from two-yards to Thomas Clifford.
 Alabama then closed the game with fourth quarter touchdown runs of 13-yards from Culliver and six-yards by Wilbur Jackson for the 35–14 win.
-The victory improved Alabama's all-time record against Florida to 13–5.